Shopping Center Loan: Commercial Real Estate Financing Solutions in 2025

 Considerations:

-• Debt Service Coverage Ratio (DSCR): Lenders often require a DSCR of 1.25 or higher to ensure the property generates sufficient income to cover debt obligations.
+• Debt Service Coverage Ratio (DSCR) is a critical metric for assessing the viability of a commercial mortgage for a mall.
+Lenders often require a DSCR of 1.25 or higher to ensure the property generates sufficient income to cover debt obligations, particularly for a retail shopping center loan.

 Types of Financing Options for Shopping Centers